laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Track without identities
 ------------------------

-Check this box if you want to obtain trajectories of the animals for which the identities do not correspond to the same animal.
-The algorithm will skip the core tracking step where the convolutional neural network is trained to identify the animals.
-Also, be aware that the algorithm skips the interpolation step.
-This step assigns the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches...).
+Check this box to obtain position trajectories without consistent identities across the video.
+The CNN-based identification step is skipped entirely, so the label assigned to each animal can change over time — in particular, identity is not preserved through crossings or occlusions.
+Use this mode when you only need position data (not individual re-identification).

-If checked, the :ref:`number of animals` can be left undefined (setting it to 0).
-Even so, adding the number of animals is recommended to improve the individual/crossing blob detection.
+If checked, the :ref:`number of animals` can be left undefined (set to 0).
+Even so, providing the number of animals is recommended because it improves the individual-vs-crossing blob classification.

 Session name
 ------------